Civil Rights Attorneys in Honolulu

 Each state has their own statute of limitations limiting the time you have to file a civil rights lawsuit.
 In Hawaii, you have 90 days to file an employment discrimination case and one year to file a housing discrimination case.
 No specified time limit has been ascribed to other types of civil rights complaints.

-Hawaii civil rights attorney Davis Levin Livingston strongly urges anyone who thinks they have had their civil rights violated to contact him immediately to schedule a free consultation.
+Honolulu civil rights attorney Davis Levin Livingston strongly urges anyone who thinks they have had their civil rights violated to contact him immediately to schedule a free consultation.
 The sooner your civil rights lawsuit is initiated, the greater your chance for receiving the justice and compensation you deserve.

 Compensation for Civil Rights Lawsuits